 Unfortunately, documentation is not a one-and-done task.
 Documents are living, breathing, iterative children that grow and mature over time.
 Follow these cardinal rules and your documentation experience will be elevated the next time around.

-What do you do to avoid procrastinating on documentation your project?
+What do you do to avoid procrastinating on the documentation of your project?
 Do you have your own cardinal rules?
 Tell us in the comments below.

 - Using Compliance to Set the Expectation for Digital Manufacturing Success - June 4, 2019